+Today, new studies are beginning to show us how these traits may be passed down.
 While the environment and behavior rarely change the DNA sequence of a gene, they can cause epigenetic changes in the regulation or expression of the gene.
-This new genetic expression may be what we mean by samskaras!
+This new perspective on genetic expression may be what Ayurveda called samskaras thousands of years ago!

 Understanding how inherited fears, stressors, or samskaras can affect the health and behavior of a family for generations is fundamental in the Ayurvedic roadmap of health.
 Interestingly, we are only now beginning to understand the subtlety and profundity of epigenetics.

 Most research on intergenerational transmission has focused on stress or trauma being passed to future generations.
 However, in Ayurveda, good impressions and positive qualities can also be passed down.

 The word samskara comes from two words, ‘sam’ and ‘kara.’
 Here, sam means planned or deeply thought, and kara means to take action.
 This definition suggests that any thought pattern, good or bad, that we carry as adults may be epigenetically transferred to our children.
 Epigenetic research shows us that if there is a life-threatening stressor, we can respond to help protect future generations to survive, much like the worms do.